 Nutrition Education Coordination.-USDA plays an important role in offering nutrition education and training through programs such as SNAP-Ed, EFNEP and WIC.
 However, the Committee is concerned regarding the lack of communication and coordination between the five main nutrition education programs (SNAP-Ed, EFNEP, Team Nutrition, WIC and FINI/Gus Schumacher Nutrition Incentive Program) at USDA.
 USDA is directed to report to the Committees within 90 days of the enactment of this Act on the steps it will take to better coordinate nutrition education, utilize experts from CNPP in the Dietary Guidelines development, and track program effectiveness across each program.

-Public Release of Information.-The Committee directs FNS to
+track program effectiveness across each program.
 Public Release of Information.-The Committee directs FNS to continue making all policy documents related to the WIC program (including, but not limited to, instructions, memoranda, guidance, and questions and answers) available to the public on the Internet within one week of their release to WIC state administrators.

 Seniors Farmers' Market Nutrition Program (SFMNP).-The Committee recognizes the success of the SFMNP, with over 800,000 low-income seniors able to benefit from 19,449 farmers at 3,641 farmers' markets as well as 2,541 roadside stands and 94 community supported agriculture programs in FY 2017.
 The Committee encourages USDA to improve eligible participants' awareness of the SFMNP through education and outreach efforts.
+The Committee is critically aware of the need for SFMNP in low income communities.
+The Committee directs FNS to research the backlog of states requesting SFMNP funding and to deliver their findings to the Committees within 180 days of enactment.
 Supplemental Nutrition Assistance Program (SNAP).-The Committee is aware of the challenges people face when transitioning out of incarceration, including finding employment.
 Access to nutrition assistance is critical to successfully reentering society as it offers temporary assistance to ex-offenders as they search for stable employment.
 The Committee directs the Department to research and report ways states especially those who have lifted or modified the SNAP drug felony ban-can best serve this population, such as but not limited to: pre-release applications for SNAP and employment and training programs for this population.
 The Committee directs the Department to share those findings in a report with the Appropriations Committees and disseminate those best practices to state agencies no later than 180 days after enactment of this act.
 Such findings should also be made available online for the public to utilize.